-Seminal articles about Conjoint Analysis in the Marketing literature include:
+Seminal articles about Conjoint Analysis in the marketing literature include:

-- PE Green, AB Krieger & Y Wind (2001), “Thirty years of conjoint analysis: reflections and prospects”.
-Interfaces 31, S56-S73.
+- P Green, A Krieger & Y Wind (2001), “Thirty years of conjoint analysis: Reflections and prospects”, Interfaces 31, S56-S73.

-- PE Green & V Srinivasan (1978), “Conjoint analysis in consumer research: issues and outlooks”.
-Journal of Consumer Research 5, 103-23.
+- P Green & V Srinivasan (1978), “Conjoint analysis in consumer research: Issues and outlooks”, Journal of Consumer Research 5, 103-23.